anand346/findissues/README.md

 We welcome contributions from the community to make FindIssues even better.
 If you're interested in contributing, please follow our [Contributing Guidelines](CONTRIBUTING.md) to get started.

+## Add Active Repo? 📂

+We welcome contributions from the community to make FindIssues even better.
+If you're interested in adding an active repo then go through [these instructions](list-active-repo.md).

 ## Acknowledgments 👀

 - Thanks to the GitHub API for providing real-time data.